Filming in Israel The Original Biblical Palm Trees

 Palm Trees and Dates on Ancient Artifacts

-There are also the remains of carvings at the Capernium ancient synagogue, which include illustrations of dates.
+- There are also the remains of carvings at the Capernaum ancient synagogue, which include illustrations of dates.

 The Biblical Date Palm is Reborn

 In biblical times, the Judean date palm was prevalent in the Judean Desert, the Dead Sea, Jericho and the Sea of Galilee.
 Jericho was actually known as the ‘city of palms’.
 Although there are many date palms all over Israel today, these do not originate from the biblical date palm, which became extinct around 500 CE.
 Modern varieties were all imported in the 1950s.

 In 1973, archaeological excavations of King Herod’s palace on Masada unearthed some dry date pits.
 These were contained in an ancient jar, in very dry conditions and had been sheltered from the elements for two centuries.
 Once inspected and cataloged, they were held in storage for over thirty years at Bar Ilan University.